Auckland Harbour Bridge: Alternate proposal

+On 30 May 2021, more than 1,500 cyclists crossed the bridge following a rally at Point Erin Park organised by Bike Auckland.
+The rally was motivated by uncertainty around the future of the SkyPath project.
+NZTA had stopped supporting the project due to technical issues.
+The Western clip on of the bridge (two motor traffic lanes) had been closed in advance of the rally, with a police cordon blocking access.
+After Bike Auckland's rally concluded, much of the crowd made their way over to the police cordon and pushed past onto the bridge.

 Utilities

 The bridge supports several utility services, including water and gas pipelines and fibre-optic telecommunications cables.

 Transpower reached agreement with Transit in 2005 for the installation of cable supports beneath the bridge for a future cross-harbour power cable.
 In 2012, Transpower installed three 220,000-volt cables on the bridge, linking Hobson Street substation in the Auckland CBD to the Wairau Road substation on the North Shore.

+Tourism

-Bungy jumping
+Bungy jumping and Bridge Climb

-Bungy operator AJ Hackett operates a 40-m bungy jump from the bridge and offers a bridge climb with views of the city and the harbour.
+AJ Hackett operates a 40 m bungy jump experience and a guided bridge climb over the arch truss.
+In popular culture, Bryan Bruce's television documentary The Bridge (2002) featured footage of the first bungy jump from the Auckland Harbour Bridge.

+Vector lights

+Vector Limited, a utility company in New Zealand, uses LED lights with various colours to illuminate the bridge for ornamental reasons.
+The lights are powered by renewable energy and the installation was completed in November 2017.

 Second Harbour Crossing

-Almost since the bridge as built reached capacity, before extension via the clip-ons, a second crossing of the harbour was mooted.
+Almost as soon as the bridge was built it reached capacity, before extension via the clip-ons, and a second crossing of the harbour was mooted.
 The high costs and the difficulties of connecting it to the motorway network have so far caused plans to remain at concept stage.
 In 2008, a study group narrowed down around 160 options to a multi-tunnel link approximately one km east of the bridge, with up to four individual tunnels for motorway, public transport and rail.
-The proposal has not continued to a political decision or funding stage, though designations are being protected to ensure that development will not prevent the tunnels being built.